Skip to content

 If hackers strike, manufacturers should take these critical steps to prevent significant damage and begin the recovery process:

-1. Isolate impacted systems: Immediately identify and isolate compromised systems — including production machinery, assembly lines, SCADA systems, or ERP software — from the network.
+1. Isolate impacted systems: Identify and isolate compromised systems from the network, including production machinery, assembly lines, SCADA, OT networks, and ERP software.
 If isolation is not possible, shut them down to prevent further spread.

-2. Create an incident document: Maintain and update a document to log discoveries and affected systems — e.g., computer numerical control (CNC) machines, robotic systems, or programmable logic controllers (PLCs) — and coordinate response efforts across the team.
+2. Create an incident document: Maintain and update a document to log discoveries and affected systems, such as computer numerical control (CNC) machines, robotic systems, or programmable logic controllers (PLCs).
+Use it to coordinate response efforts across the team.

-3. Examine detection systems: Review existing detection systems — such as antivirus, endpoint detection and response (EDR), security, information, and event management (SIEM), and intrusion prevention (IPS) systems — for signs of compromise, such as newly created accounts, or indications of persistence mechanisms.
+3. Examine detection systems: Review antivirus, endpoint detection and response (EDR), security, information, and event management (SIEM), and intrusion prevention (IPS) systems for signs of compromise, including newly created accounts, or indications of persistence mechanisms.
 This process should include checking logs from ICS and OT monitoring tools.

-4. Report the incident: Contact agencies, such as the US Cybersecurity and Infrastructure Security Agency (CISA), your security vendors, the FBI, or the US Secret Service for assistance and to report the attack.
-Additionally, inform industry-specific bodies or associations that may provide support.
+4. Report the incident: Contact agencies, such as the US Cybersecurity and Infrastructure Security Agency (CISA), your security vendors, the FBI, or the US Secret Service.
+Additionally, inform relevant industry groups or associations that can provide guidance and support.

-5. Coordinate communication: Work with communications staff to ensure accurate information is shared internally and externally, according to the company's corporate communications guidelines.
-Use nonstandard communication methods (e.g., phone calls and encrypted messaging apps) to avoid alerting attackers.
+5. Coordinate communication: Work with communications staff to ensure accurate information is shared internally and externally, according to corporate guidelines.
+Use non-standard communication methods (e.g., phone calls and encrypted messaging apps) to avoid alerting attackers.
 Notify key stakeholders, including suppliers and customers, about potential impacts on production schedules.

-6. Rebuild and restore systems: Prioritize and rebuild critical systems, focusing on restoring manufacturing operations, such as manufacturing execution systems (MES), human-machine interfaces (HMI), and other essential production control systems.
+6. Rebuild and restore systems: Prioritize critical systems and restore manufacturing operations first, including manufacturing execution systems (MES), human-machine interfaces (HMI), and other essential production control systems.
 Issue password resets for affected accounts and restore data from offline encrypted backups to ensure the integrity and availability of production data.

-7. Document lessons learned: After the incident is under control, document your insights and update organizational policies, plans, and procedures accordingly.
+7. Document lessons learned: After containment and recovery, document your insights and update organizational policies, plans, and procedures accordingly.
 Conduct a post-incident review to identify gaps in the response and improve resilience against future attacks.
 Include lessons learned about specific manufacturing processes and impacted technologies.

-Manufacturing organizations and professionals know the urgency required to address cybersecurity threats.
-By recognizing early warning signs, responding swiftly to incidents, and strengthening their cybersecurity posture, manufacturers can protect themselves against the growing wave of attacks, allowing the industry to build resilience and ensure the continuity of critical manufacturing processes.
+Manufacturing teams know the urgency required to address cybersecurity threats.
+By recognizing warning signs early, responding quickly, and strengthening security posture, manufacturers can protect themselves against the growing wave of attacks, allowing the industry to build resilience and ensure the continuity of critical manufacturing processes.

 Matthew Warner